FRCTeam3044/OxConfig/README.md

     }
 }
 ```
-If you don't have a token, [contact nab138](mailto:nab@nabdev.me).
-This package will hopefully be put on maven central after beta testing is over.
+If you don't have a token, follow the guide [here](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (On step 3 and 4, you will need to select "Tokens (classic)".
+You will need to grant the token the `read:packges` scope before it can be used.

 After adding the repo, add the following to dependencies in your build.grade:
 `implementation 'me.nabdev.oxconfig:oxconfig-wpi:0.0.3'`